NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events.md

 Date | Event | Status
 -- | -- | --
-23 October  2025 | PHUSE SDE Copenhagen, Denmark | Planned
-3 November 2025 | Community Meeting (virtual) | Scheduled
 16-19 November 2025 | PHUSE EU Connect - Hamburg, Germany | Scheduled
 8 December 2025 | Community Meeting (virtual) | Planned
 3-5 Mai 2026 | SCDM - EMEA Conference - Copenhagen, Denmark | Planned
 15-17 March 2026 | ADCM - Berlin, Germany | Planned
 18-22 May 2026 | CDISC + TMF Europe Interchange - Milan, Italy | Planned

-## PHUSE SDE Copenhagen

-(23 October  2025 - Copenhagen, Denmark)

-We will very likely be available at the PHUSE Single Day Event.

-## Community Meeting (virtual)

-(3 November 2025, virtual event)

-Join us at the OpenStudyBuilder community meeting!
-Don't miss out on the opportunity to ask any questions to us!
-We can demonstrate various functionality and provide insightful answers.
-We can discuss on a wide range of subjects.

-You can register for the event [here](https://www.linkedin.com/events/openstudybuildercommunitymeetin7374005410669805568/){target=_blank}.

 ## PHUSE EU Connect